outbrain/ob1k/README.md

-sw-infra
+Ob1k
 ========

-The home of all Outbrain's open sourced software infrastructure.
+The home of the infamou Ob1k RPC framework.

 Long live Obi-Wan Kenobi